HISPlayer/UnitySamples/hisplayer-visionos-180-vr-sample.md

 - Import TextMesh Pro Essential

-- Input the license key through the Inspector.
+- If you received a license key from HISPlayer, input the license key through the Inspector.
   - **HISPlayerController** GameObject -> **HISPlayer180VRController** component -> **License Key**

 <p align="center">